Agazed/WorldLoad/README.md

 Ever wanted to load or teleport to a world without using Multiverse?

-This is a lightweight plugin allows you to simply load, create, remove, and teleport worlds.
+This is a lightweight plugin allows you to simply teleport, create, load, remove, delete, unload, see stats, and list worlds.

 Features:

 * Drag and drop worlds into your main directory and load them with this plugin
 * Teleport to worlds
 * Create/load worlds
-* Remove/Delete/unload worlds
+* Remove/delete/unload worlds
 * See world statistics
 * List your worlds